LibCrowds/docs/docs/setup/installation.md

 PYBOSSA should now be running (with the default theme) at [http://127.0.0.1:5000](http://127.0.0.1:5000)

-??? tip "Tip: Installing behind a web proxy"
+??? tip "Installing behind a web proxy"
     If you're installing from behind a web proxy then you will probably run into issues when attempting to start Vagrant, in which case you can try running these commands from the `pybossa` directory: